skgupta507/rive-tauri/README.md

 # **_Rive-Tauri_**

-Rive is a cutting-edge platform for streaming movies and TV shows online.
-Our project utilizes Next.js.
+Rive is a cutting-edge platform for streaming movies and TV shows on your pc.

+Our project utilizes Next.js + Tauri

 Your Personal Streaming Oasis.